putnich/SiMelo/README.md

 ### Levenstein edit distance
 The levensteinSimilarity function is used.
 The edit distance is calculated between all melodies in dataset, and the distance matric is generated for later clustering.
 ### Cosine distance
+The cosineSimilarity function is used.
 The melodies are converted into melody-note matrix, containing frequences of notes in a melody.
 Those freequency vectors are then used to calculate cosine distance between all melodies, while generating distance matrix for later clustering.
+The lsa pakage was used for cosine distance calculations, and it will be described in the following lines.
 ### LCS method
-The distances between melodies are calculated as the length of the longest commom subsequence of the melodies.
+The LCSSimilarity function is used.
+The distances between melodies are calculated as the length of the longest common subsequence of the melodies.
 Melodies are transformed into sequences, and then the distance is calculated, using tranformation cost matrix, whose values are constant (since the operations of inserting, deleting or substituting note in melody equally affect the melody).
 Distances are later used for clustering.
+The package used was TraMineR, described in the following lines.
 ### OM method
+The OMSimilarity function is used.
 Similarly to LCS method, melodies are tranformed into sequences, an then the distance matrix is generated using optimal matching algorithm and the cost matrix.
+The package used was TraMineR, described in the following lines.
 ### Qgrams
+The qgramsSimilarity function is used.
 Here the distances are frequencies of term (of various length, that user defines) in a document, i.e. note pairs in melodies.
 The output is document-term matrix, later used for clustering.
+The stringdist package was used.
 ### Jaccard coefficient
-Jaccard coefficient, or index, measures similaritiy of strings as sets.
+The jaccardSimilarity function is used.
+Jaccard coefficient, or index, measures similarity of strings as sets.
 It is the cardinality of intersection divided by union of set, in this case of strings.

 ![alt text](https://wikimedia.org/api/rest_v1/media/math/render/svg/eaef5aa86949f49e7dc6b9c8c3dd8b233332c9e7)